ciphershaw/ciphershaw/README.md

-- 👋 Hi, I’m @ciphershaw
+- 👋 Hi, I’m @ciphershaw a Software Engineer,
-- 👀 I’m interested in Web Development, Ethical Hacking and Application Security.
+- 👀 I’m interested in Web Development, Ethical Hacking and Application Security,
-- 🌱 I’m currently learning DevSecOps, Web Development envoirments and prapering for the Cybersecurity Certifications(OSCP, CCSP, CISA, CISM, CISSP).
+- 🌱 I’m currently learning DevSecOps, latest Web Development techniques and technologies and also prapering for the Cybersecurity Certifications(OSCP, CCSP, CISA, CISM, CISSP),
-- 💞️ I’m looking to collaborate on Web Development Projects and Cybersecurity Projects.
+- 💞️ I’m looking to collaborate on Web Development Projects and Cybersecurity Projects,
 - 📫 How to reach me ? connect me on linkedin [sharjeelahmedkhan](http://linkedin.com/in/iamsharjeelahmed/)

 <!---